 EU Immigration after Brexit: New White Paper

 The government’s White Paper on immigration is soon to be published and reportedly, this will state that there will be an all-time low in EU immigration after Brexit that will be slashed to between 10,000 and 25,000 each year by 2025.

 Highly skilled migrants will expectedly lead this cut, moving from 15,000 to 11,000, while “medium skilled” will be slashed from 18,5000 to around “4,500”.

 This study has resulted in a lot of concern surrounding the economy, as a study commissioned by the government found that EU workers pay far more to the public purse than British-born residents.
 This is an average of £2,300 more in net terms than the average adult.

 This study revealed that on average, migrants from the EU pay in £78,000 more than they take out in public benefits.
 Compared to British Citizens, who contribute an average of £0, this is a lot for the economy to lose.

 Javid is also set to distance himself to Theresa May’s hostile environment towards migrants.
 He has pledged to launch a “new conversation” on immigration with a “fair and transparent complaint environment” which helps to protect legitimate migrants while cracking down on illegals.

 Are you looking for a cheap immigration lawyer?
 Well, just remember, whatever the cost, a qualified immigration solicitor can help you and give your immigration application the best possible chance of success.
+We have offices located across the UK, including in London, Manchester, or Birmingham.
+You can also use the office finder to find the closest branch to you.
 Give our team a call on 0333 305 3612 or use the enquiry button below.